explainers-by-googlers/cross-origin-storage/README.md

 ## Introduction

 The **Cross-Origin Storage (COS)** API provides a cross-origin file storage and retrieval mechanism for web applications.
-It allows applications to store and access large files, such as AI models, SQLite databases, offline storage archives, and shared WebAssembly (Wasm) modules across domains securely and with user consent.
-Taking inspiration from **Cache Digests for HTTP/2**, files are identified by their hashes, ensuring consistency, and a human-readable name needs to be assigned to files for permission management.
+It allows applications to store and access large files, such as AI models, SQLite databases, offline storage archives, and shared WebAssembly (Wasm) modules across different origins securely and with user consent.
+Taking inspiration from **Cache Digests for HTTP/2**, files are identified by their hashes to ensure integrity, and human-readable names need to be assigned to files for permission management.
 The API uses concepts like `FileSystemHandle` from the **File System Living Standard** with a focus on cross-origin usage.

 ```js
 const hash =